 Polynesian Tech Entrepreneur Series; Sione Havili

 This is part two of a series on Utah's Polynesian entrepreneurs.
-See parts one and three at the links.
+See parts one, three, and four at the links.

 In this second part of our Polynesian tech and entrepreneurs series, we sat down with Sione Havilli.
 Havili is a Polynesian mentor, sitting on the board of Utah Polynesian Professionals, and a leader in the tech space, managing and directing a team of eight as the Director of Customer Expansion at Domo.
 But Havili’s career highs might come as a surprise to some who saw his early life lows.